Hrishi49/HackMIT-2021/README.md

 Files:

 HACKMIT.CPP contains the main source code for the project, and will only work on the Turbo C++ IDE.

-Educhemical.fig contains the Figma prototype for UI/UX.
+Educhemical.fig contains the FIGMA prototype for UI/UX.

-Educhemical_pdf.pdf contains the
+FIGMA_Design_pdf.pdf contains the screenshots of the FIGMA prototype.